WhatsApp Expert

 A Message!

-I wouldnt know about my cancer if I had not visited the doctor for my routine mammograms.
+I wouldn't know about my cancer if I had not visited the doctor for my routine mammograms.
 So do visit your doctor regularly to get the annual exams done.
-Keep checking breasts on a regular basis.
-There are so many ways to do a self exam; the earlier you catch, the more treatable it will be.
+Keep checking breasts regularly.
+There are so many ways to do a self-exam; the earlier you catch it, the more treatable it will be.

-Stay positive; talk to your family about how you feel; take their help and remember - this is a storm which will be over soon!
+Stay positive; talk to your family about how you feel; take their help and remember - this is a storm that will be over soon!

 Related Articles